 - Shiseido has established a safety assurance system based on alternative methods and has discontinued animal testing in cosmetics/quasi drugs that are developed in April, 2013 or later.
 This excludes cases in which we must explain the safety to society.

 In short, they are saying that they have stopped testing on animals since April 2013.
 However, in cases where animal testing is required for safety reasons, they do test on animals.
-So yes they do test on animals.
+So yes Shiseido does test on animals.

 Is Shiseido cruelty-free?

 The previous question kind of answered also this question.
 So no, I don’t consider Shiseido to be cruelty-free.